Classical Verification of Quantum Computations: Measurement Protocol Soundness

-In this section, we prove soundness of the measurement protocol, as stated in the following claim: \begin{claim}{\textbf{Soundness of Protocol \ref{prot:measprotocol}}} For a prover $\Prov$ in Protocol \ref{prot:measprotocol}, let $1 - p_{h,H}$ be the probability that the verifier accepts $\Prov$ on basis choice $h$ in the Hadamard round and $1 - p_{h,T}$ be the probability that the verifier accepts $\Prov$ in the test round.
-There exists a state $\rho$, a prover $\Prov'$ and a negligible function $\mu$ such that for all $h$, $\TV{D_{\Prov,h}}{ D_{\Prov',h}}\leq p_{h,H} + \sqrt{p_{h,T}} + \mu$ and $D_{\Prov',h}$ is computationally indistinguishable from the distribution $D_{\rho,h}$ which results from measuring $\rho$ in the basis determined by $h$. \end{claim} Throughout this section, we will use notation introduced in Section \ref{sec:notation}.
-We first state the two claims required to prove Claim \ref{cl:measprotocolsoundness}, and then assume correctness of these claims to prove Claim \ref{cl:measprotocolsoundness}.
+In this section, we combine the results from Sections \ref{sec:proverbehavior} to \ref{sec:generaltotrivialhadamard} to prove soundness of the measurement protocol.
+To do so, we will first transition from general to perfect provers, and then from perfect to trivial provers.
+The final result is stated in the following lemma: \begin{lem}{\textbf{Soundness of Protocol \ref{prot:measprotocol}}} For a prover $\Prov$ in Protocol \ref{prot:measprotocol}, let $1 - p_{h,H}$ be the probability that the verifier accepts $\Prov$ on basis choice $h$ in the Hadamard round and $1 - p_{h,T}$ be the probability that the verifier accepts $\Prov$ in the test round.
+There exists a state $\rho$, a prover $\Prov'$ and a negligible function $\mu$ such that for all $h$, $\TV{D_{\Prov,h}}{ D_{\Prov',h}}\leq p_{h,H} + \sqrt{p_{h,T}} + \mu$ and $D_{\Prov',h}$ is computationally indistinguishable from the distribution $D_{\rho,h}$ which results from measuring $\rho$ in the basis determined by $h$. \end{lem} Throughout this section, we will use notation introduced in Section \ref{sec:notation}.
+We first state the two claims required to prove Lemma \ref{lem:measprotocolsoundness}, and then assume correctness of these claims to prove Lemma \ref{lem:measprotocolsoundness}.
 In the rest of this section, we prove the required claims.

 The first required claim (proven in Section \ref{sec:proofofgeneraltoperfect}) transitions from a general prover to a \textit{perfect} prover, i.e. a prover who is always accepted in the test run by the verifier: